seanbreckenridge/ttally/README.md

 alias weight-recent='python3 -m ttally recent weight'
 ```

-Whenever I run any of those aliases, it inspects the model in the config file, dynamically creates and runs an interactive interface like this:
+Whenever I run any of those aliases, it inspects the model in the config file, and on-the-fly creates and runs an interactive interface like this:

 <img src="https://raw.githubusercontent.com/seanbreckenridge/autotui/master/.assets/builtin_demo.gif">

-... which saves some information I enter to a file:
+... which saves what I enter to a file:

 ```yaml
 - when: 1598856786,
   glasses": 2.0
 ```

----
+## ttally

 `ttally` is an interactive module using [`autotui`](https://github.com/seanbreckenridge/autotui) to save things I do often to YAML/JSON

-Currently, I use this to store info like whenever I eat something/drink water/my current weight/random thoughts periodically
+Currently, I use this to store info like whenever I eat something/drink water/my current weight/thoughts on concerts

-Given a `NamedTuple` defined in [`~/.config/ttally.py`](https://sean.fish/d/ttally.py?redirect), this creates interactive interfaces which validate my input to save information to YAML/JSON files
+Given a `NamedTuple` defined in [`~/.config/ttally.py`](https://sean.fish/d/ttally.py?redirect), this creates interactive interfaces which validates my input and saves it to a file

 The `{tuple}-now` aliases set the any `datetime` values for the prompted tuple to now